-As I said before, we can easily limit the Nurses' duties where the patients are not critically ill, but where shall we place the limitation in typhoid, pneumonia, or in critical surgical cases, where the life of the patient often depends upon skilled Nursing?
-We all know and have suffered from the class of men who, usually present themselves to our Hospitals as orderlies; as a rule they are ignorant and careless, even though they may be willing and kind.
-They fail to make the distinction between the social cleanliness of their class, and true surgical cleanliness.
-Few of them understand the saving grace of soap and water, and when we do find one who ranks above the average in intelligence and skill, we are apt to find him also possessed of a besetting weakness whose effects are only too visible after pay-day.
-This is the class of men, with few exceptions (and I do not think I have overdrawn their characteristics), on whom must fall the Nursing which lies outside the limitation of the Nurse.
+As I said before, we can easily limit the Nurse's duties where the patients are not critically ill, but where the patients are not limitation in cases of typhoid, pneumonia, or critical surgical cases, where the life of the patient often depends upon skilled Nursing?
+We all know and have automatic from the We all know and have suffered from the class of men who usually present themselves to our hospitals as orderlies; as a rule they are ignorant and careless, even though they may be willing and kind.
+They fail to make the distinction between the social cleanliness of their class and true surgical cleanliness.
+Few of them understand the saving grace of soap and water, and when we do find one who ranks above the average in intelligence and shift average in intelligence and skill we are apt to find him also possessed of a besetting weakness whose effects are only too visible after pay-day.
+This is the class of men, with few exceptions, and I do not think I have overdrawn them, on whom must fall the Nursing which lies outside the limitations of the Nurse.

-In these cases, perhaps, some would place the limit at giving full sponge baths, the placing of bed-pan and subsequent cleansing of the patient, giving enemata, passing the catheter, and dressing of wounds or blisters in the pelvic region.
+In these cases, perhaps, some would place the limit at giving full sponge baths, the placing of bed-pan, and subsequent cleansing of the patient, giving enemata, passing the catheter, and dressing of wounds or blisters in the pelvic region.

-Is any good Nurse who is caring for a critically sick man, watching almost hourly for the appearance of the much-to-be-dreaded bed-sore, willing to take the risk that all her efforts of skill and care should be frustrated by the rough manipulations of the orderly in bathing, of the careless placing of bed-pan which may convert the tender spot she has guarded with jealous care, into a bed-sore which not only adds to the present misery of the patient, but may retard his recovery?

-Evidently we cannot place the limitation here, so long as the patient requires gentle, intelligent care, which can only be properly given by the truly competent Nurse.
+Is any good Nurse who is caring for a critically sick man, watching almost hourly for the appearance of the much to be dreaded bed-sore, willing to take the risk that all her efforts of skill and care should be frustrated by the rough manipulations of the orderly in bathing, or the careless placing of the bed-pan, which may convert the tender spot she has guarded with jealous care into a bed-sore, which not only adds to the present misery of the patient, but may retard his recovery?
+Evidently we cannot place the limitation here so long as the patient requires gentle, intelligent care, which can only be properly given by the true woman Nurse.